 In general, the current guidelines are that everyone - regardless of vaccination - should get tested if:

-There may be separate timelines required in workplace settings for testing and quarantining - the CDC's When to Test calculator for organizations, and/or Department of Industrial Relations provide guidance in those circumstances.
+In the workplace, different timelines for testing and quarantining may apply.
+The CDC's When to Test calculator for organizations, and/or Department of Industrial Relations provide guidance in those circumstances.

 If someone tests positive for COVID-19, what to do next depends on vaccination status and how severe the symptoms may be.
 See this page for current guidelines.